 Data Collection Strategy

-Based upon the identified data gaps, the initial “Phase 2” data collection strategy focused on dry weather monitoring of the Spokane River between the outlet of Lake Coeur d’Alene and Nine Mile Dam so that the loading from groundwater sources could be quantified as well as the loading from sources in Idaho.
-The data collection strategy for the dry weather monitoring (baseline monitoring) included all point sources as well as all river and tributary locations where flow was either measured or calculated.
-This strategy allowed the development of mass balances for each river segment between river flow gages so that the contribution of PCB loads via groundwater could be determined.
-Once groundwater contributions were quantified, monitoring during wet weather conditions would allow quantification of stormwater loads.
+Based upon the above identified data gaps, the initial “Phase 2” data collection strategy was developed.
+This strategy was to focus on dry weather monitoring of the Spokane River between Lake Coeur d’Alene and Nine Mile Dam in order to quantify PCB loading from groundwater sources and Idaho.
+The strategy for the dry weather monitoring (baseline monitoring) included all point sources as well as all river and tributary locations where flow was either measured or calculated.
+Although uncertainty regarding exact PCB concentrations exists, this strategy assisted in the develop a report which quantifies the relative magnitude of sources for each river segment between river flow gages so that the contribution of PCB loads via unknown sources (presumably groundwater) could be determined.

-As a part of the initial data collection strategy, sampling, analysis, and quality assurance plans were developed and reviewed by the Task Force members and approved by Ecology, Idaho DEQ and EPA.
-Data collection and associated sampling, analysis and quality assurance were especially challenging due to the exceedingly low concentrations of PCBs in the water column and the absence of known sediment sources in the Spokane River.
-The Task Force’s work in measuring PCBs at these low levels is precedent setting given that the concentration levels being measured are similar to those found in laboratory blanks.
-In order to minimize potential sample collection issues, the sampling plan specified that all samples would be collected in the same manner to the maximum extent possible.
-In addition, an overall quality assurance plan for sample collection and analysis was developed.
-All sampling was conducted over a fairly short time period (synoptic) so that a contemporaneous “snapshot” of the river from the outlet of Lake Coeur d’Alene to Nine Mile Dam could be obtained.
+Ecology, Idaho DEQ and EPA approved a Quality Assurance Project Plan (QAPP) to provide consistency and uniformity with collection of data.
+Data collection, associated sampling, analysis, and quality assurance are especially challenging because of the extremely low concentrations of PCBs in the water column and the absence of known sediment sources in the Spokane River.
+As such, the Task Force’s work in measuring PCBs at such low levels is precedent setting.
+We have learned that concentrations of PCBs in the laboratory blanks are near or even above those concentration levels in the samples.
+The QAPP and its unanimous approval by the varied stakeholders ensures all data generated from the study is more likely to be treated consistently and as accurate as possible.

+Phase 2 (2014 to end of 2015)

 Dry Weather Synoptic Sampling Event in 2014: the First Comprehensive Analysis

-In August 2014 the Task Force, through its contractors and technical advisor, implemented its data collection strategy by conducting a synoptic sampling event.
-This event represents the first comprehensive data collection effort that had been performed on the Spokane River for PCB loading between the outlet of Lake Coeur d’Alene to Nine Mile Dam.
-This sampling event resulted in the collection of approximately 70 water samples from both instream locations as well as point sources and flow data at each river segment.
-In addition to PCBs, analyses were also conducted for at least six other general water quality parameters.
+In August 2014, the Phase 2 data collection strategy was implemented.
+Sampling was conducted over a very short time period (synoptic) so that a contemporaneous “snapshot” of the river from the outlet of Lake Coeur d’Alene to Nine Mile Dam could be obtained.
+This event represents the first comprehensive data collection effort performed on the Spokane River for PCB loading between the outlet of Lake Coeur d’Alene to Nine Mile Dam and resulted in collecting approximately 70 water samples from instream locations, point sources, and flow data at each river segment at a cost of about $450,000.
+Initial analysis of this new data shows:

-Previous studies did not assess groundwater flow and associated PCB loading from groundwater sources.
-Initial analysis of new data highlight a few noteworthy findings.

-Between the Barker Road and the Trent Avenue Bridge sampling locations on the river, river flow increased by an average rate of 362 million gallons per day over the two week monitoring period due to groundwater flowing into the river

-From the mass balance calculations for this segment of the river (Barker Road to Trent Avenue Bridge) the average PCB loading to the river was about 273 mg/day

-The PCB loading from groundwater flowing into the river for this segment of the river represented the single largest mass source (mg/day) measured during the synoptic sampling event
+During the dry season sampling, more than half of the river flow at the Trent gage enters the river from groundwater between the Barker and Trent gages.
+PCB loading from groundwater flowing into the river for this segment of the river represented the single largest mass source (mg/day) measured during the synoptic sampling event.

-Although river flow data at the Greene Street gage could not be collected during the sampling event, flow estimates for that location indicate the possibility that a second segment (Greene Street to Spokane Gage) may exist where groundwater flow into the river could be contributing a PCB load.
+Data indicates that a second segment (Greene Street to Spokane Gage) may exist where groundwater flows into the river could be contributing a significant PCB load.

 Work of the Task Force is Vital to Successful PCB Reduction Effort